 - Fair Participation FMFC has allocated budget funds to contribute to 4-H and FFA livestock purchases at fairs throughout the Central Valley.
-During 2019, in addition to fair sponsorships, awarding belt buckles, and animal purchases; FMFC staff members volunteered countless hours as Ag Youth leaders, judging fair events, preparing and cooking meals for fair participants and assisting and coordinating livestock auctions.
-Fairs included the Fresno Fair, the Madera County Fair in Chowchilla, and the Madera District Fair, Caruthers Fair, Tulare Fair, and the California State Fair. - Grants At our springtime Annual Meeting we award three to five \$500 grants to the Ag programs associated with the high schools or 4-H programs located in our loan servicing area (LSA).
+Due to the COVID-19 pandemic, all of these fairs were cancelled in 2020.
+FMFC was able to support local 4-H and FFA members at virtual sales that took place in lieu of the fairs where possible.
+FMFC also utilized funds originally allocated for the fairs to support local community efforts to support displaced livestock as a result of the devastating wildfires that impacted our area.
+Once fair activities resume, FMFC staff members will continue our efforts to volunteer as Ag Youth leaders, judging fair events, preparing and cooking meals for fair participants and assisting and coordinating livestock auctions. - Grants Normally, at our springtime Annual Meeting we award three to five \$500 grants to the Ag programs associated with the high schools or 4-H programs located in our loan servicing area (LSA).
 The awards are based upon activities completed by the group for the betterment of their community and the best efforts by a group or individual within the program at the state or national level.
-We awarded five grants in 2019 and will continue this for the planning period. - Awards Each year, FMFC sponsors the banking and finance competition for FFA's California West Central Section and East Fresno Madera Section.
+Although we were not able to facilitate the typical format for our Annual meeting in 2020, we did award five grants to local 4-H and FFA programs and will continue this for the planning period. - Awards Each year, FMFC sponsors the banking and finance competition for FFA's California West Central Section and East Fresno Madera Section.
 The competition is directed toward agriculture and finance.
 The winners receive \$500 from FMFC for future college expenses.